Backtest Performance Dashboard

 Mapping the actual decision workflow.

-I started by sitting with quant researchers and mapping their workflow — not what the dashboard showed, but what decisions they were actually trying to make with it.
+I started by sitting with the quant researchers and mapping their workflow — not what the dashboard showed, but what decisions they were actually trying to make with it.

 That surfaced a clear hierarchy the original layout had ignored: T1 — Performance: How is the portfolio doing?
 Against itself, against the benchmark, over time.
 T2 — Asset Allocation: What's driving performance?
 Which assets carry the most weight?
 T3 — Risk: What's the downside exposure?
 Expected shortfall, volatility.
 T4 — Details: Granular numbers — monthly breakdowns, individual asset returns.